 The commitment to the sharing and teaching of dance and promoting dance as a medium of artistic, and social communication.

-Lo Fi Dance Theory was originally founded in 2014 as a series of dance classes that were open to all levels of ability.
+Lo Fi Dance Theory was originally founded in New York City in 2014 as a series of dance classes that were open to all levels of ability.
 These classes attracted an underground following that would lead to outside collaborations and self-initiated projects, thus establishing the foundation of what would become Lo Fi Dance Theory, the organization which now supports the work of LFDT, LFDTLAB, and LFDTCLASS® .

 LFDT is a performance-based dance company comprised of artists who collaborate on new works under the direction of Wynn Holmes.